Partner at Booth Sweet LLP, Cambridge, MA

 Ralph Jaccodine started his career as a musician in his hometown of Allentown, Pennsylvania.
 He spent the early years of his career promoting concerts there and later at the University of Notre Dame where he received a degree in economics.
 He has worked with artists ranging from Bruce Springsteen, Rush, Hall and Oates, and Kiss to Ellis Paul, Greg Brown, and Bill Morrissey.
 In 1992, he started the independent record label Black Wolf Records with Mike Dreese, the co-founder of Newbury Comics.
 After helping to launch the career of Ellis Paul, Ralph started what has been a 20-year career of artist management working with Ellis, Flynn, Antje Duvekot, Martin Sexton, The Push Stars, Bang Camaro, Johnny A., and others.

 Along with longtime Aerosmith manager, Tim Collins, Ralph founded and runs the Boston Manager's Group, a professional organization of managers in the New England area.
 Ralph started Black Wolf Press, which has released the books Notes From The Road by Ellis Paul and Deep Community by Scott Alarik.
 He has also released DVD's by Vance Gilbert and Ellis Paul.
-Ralph is an active speaker at colleges, conventions, and seminars where he speaks on the music industry.
+Ralph is an active speaker at colleges, conventions, and seminars where he speaks on the music industry; he is an Assistant Professor Music Business/Management Department Berklee College of Music.

 Ralph is a father of two and a longtime supporter of Passim.
 He has been on the board of Passim since 2004.